Feedback

 Statement of Accountability and Responsibility

-The President, through the EDHR or designee, shall be responsible for enforcing human resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President for Strategy and Organizational Effectiveness, the Chief Human Resources Officer, and the Office of Human Resources, shall be responsible for enforcing human resources policies and procedures.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

-OHR shall have the responsibility of identifying and maintaining a list of Sensitive Positions for which background checks will be performed.
-This list shall be subject to change without notice as authorized and designated by the EDHR.
+The Office of Human Resources shall have the responsibility of identifying and maintaining a list of Sensitive Positions for which background checks will be performed.
+This list shall be subject to change without notice as authorized and designated by the Chief Human Resources Officer.

 Authority